sam2829/Project1-Michael-Jordan/README.md

 ## Testing

-- I have tested that the page works in different browsers: Chrome, Firefox
+- I have tested that the page works in different browsers: Chrome, Firefox, Microsoft Edge.
 - I have confirmed that this project is responsive, looks good and functions on all standard screen sizes using the devtools device toolbar.
 - I have confirmed that the header, navigation, footer, main sections and vote form text are all readable and easy to understand.
 - I have confirmed that the form works: requires entries in every field, will only accept an email in the email field and the submit button works.